Quick start

 Read more about how the library computes the optimal partition size.

-You can override how the library choose the partition size to use by either providing either the initial_partition_size: int or fixed_partition_size: int parameter:
+You can override how the library chooses the partition size to use by providing either the initial_partition_size: int or fixed_partition_size: int parameter:

 import numpy as np